 When designing your herb gardens, don't forget to include vertical growing herbs as well!
 These herbs will grow on vines, making romantic backdrops for privacy or stunning focal points in the garden.
 The vining plants described here might surprise you because they are not commonly thought of as being herbs, although they are.

 A well-established vine can produce a nearly impassable wall of color and fragrance.
-It is more tolerable perhaps when uninvited neighbors are trying to see your business.
 Herbal vines also give a more lush appearance to an area that may not be filled out as well with herbs in the ground.
 Any way you look at it, herbal vines should be in every garden landscape.

 01 of 04